On the Complexity of Winner Determination and Strategic Control in Conditional Approval Voting: Winner Determination

-Before we proceed, it is important to stress that from the proof of Theorem 2 in \cite{MP21}, we can deduce that it is $\np$-hard to achieve any bounded approximation for \cms\ even if $\Delta_i\leq 1$, for every voter $i$.
-Hence, any polynomial time approximation algorithm with bounded multiplicative ratio, could only be possible under further assumptions.
-To that end, we suggest using a lower bound on the optimal cost as a further condition.
-The reason is that the hard cases, as induced by \cite{MP21}, are instances where the optimal solution is of zero cost (i.e. all voters can be made to be satisfied w.r.t. all issues).
-Hence, the intuition is that as the optimal cost gets higher, i.e., when no solution can keep the number of dissatisfactions to be very low, we expect that it may be easier to come closer to the optimal solution and have a bounded approximation ratio.

-To make the above discussion more precise, we first present a result for profiles where $\Delta_i\leq 1$, for every voter $i$, such that the cost of the optimal solution is at least a fraction of $nm$.
-This is already a superclass of the case that was proved $\np$-hard in \cite{BL16}.
-We later generalize to profiles of bounded $\Delta_i$.

-\begin{theorem} Let $\mathcal{F}$ be the family of instances where the dependency graph of every voter has maximum in-degree at most 1, and there exists a $\rho>0$ such that the optimal solution has cost at least $\frac{nm}{\rho}$.
-Then any $\alpha$-approximation algorithm for \textsc{min 2-sat} yields an $\alpha(1+\rho)$-approximation algorithm for the family $\mathcal{F}$ of \cms.
-In particular, we can have a polynomial time $1.1037(1+\rho)$-approximation for $\mathcal{F}$. \end{theorem} \begin{proof} Consider an instance $P$ of \cms, with $n$ voters, and with the stated properties.
-We present a reduction to \textsc{min 2-sat} that preserves the approximation up to a factor of $(1+\rho)$.
+\begin{theorem} Let $\mathcal{F}$ be the family of $1$-approval \cms\ instances, with binary domains and with $\Delta_i\leq 1$ for every voter $i$.
+Then any $\alpha$-approximation algorithm for \textsc{min 2-sat} yields an $\alpha$-approximation for any instance in $\mathcal{F}$.
+In particular, we can have a polynomial time $1.1037$-approximation for any instance in $\mathcal{F}$. \end{theorem}